Close

 Women’s philanthropy in the US started in 1643 when Lady Anne Moulson (born Anne Radcliffe), contributed to Harvard College’s first scholarship fund to help under-resourced students.
 Moulson was a widow and had no children of her own, so she dedicated her resources to helping other young adults flourish.
 In 1727, women’s philanthropy had another emergence of educational efforts when nuns from France came to New Orleans and founded a school, and later an orphanage, for children.
 New York’s first female-founded and controlled charity, the Society for the Relief of Poor Widows with Small Children, was established by the end of the century.
 The organization supported widowed mothers and was one of the first institutions to break the cycle of poverty.

 Towards the end of the 18th century women could not vote, hold office, or fill leadership positions in most businesses and organizations.
 Women were excluded from most public institutions and not allowed to fill leadership positions in religious organizations.
-At an 1837 convention in New York, abolitionist and American philanthropist Angelina Grimké spoke out against slavery, and cried out for women everywhere to patriciate in what we refer to today as “women’s philanthropy.”
+At an 1837 convention in New York, abolitionist and American philanthropist Angelina Grimké spoke out against slavery, and cried out for women everywhere to participate in what we refer to today as “women’s philanthropy.”
 By the 19th century, a period of vast economic and legal change for women arrived.

 Through wartime, women worked in factories or as nurses and, as time moved forward, the passage of the Married Women’s Property Act in 1848 reversed the common law doctrine in which a wife had no legal control over property, even that which was brought into the marriage.
 These economic and legal changes in the 19th century forever altered women’s sense of “place” in both the home and society.
 By the end of the century, because of women’s work in associations, they had learned fundraising and organizational skills, influenced public policy, and had a larger presence in the public arena.
 Women dedicated themselves to shifting their circumstances and presence in society by lifting up and growing the philanthropic industry.